 What Does a Regular Diet of a Guinea Pig Look Like?

 Guinea pigs should always have fresh water and hay on hand.
 Hay has a lot of health benefits for guinea pigs, one of them being that it erodes their teeth so they don’t grow too long.
 Freshwater is, of course, necessary all the time.
 Pellets also play an important role, just like vegetables and fruit.

 These three should be given daily in moderation.
 Pellets are necessary daily, while fruit and vegetables should be different every day to increase variation and to reduce the risk of your guinea pig becoming bored.

 Also, you need to make sure you get the perfect diet for your guinea pig, rich in vitamins and minerals, but not too rich.
 A balanced diet should contain good sources of vitamin C, calcium, phosphorus, magnesium, vitamin A and vitamin B-complex.

 You can give peas to your guinea pig once a week.
-A portion should not mean more than 1 to 2 pea pods.
-I know it seems like it is insignificant, but actually, it is beneficial and also, enough.
-This is because of the amount of sugar (quite a bit), phosphorus, calcium and the peas’ acidity.
-If you feed them too many peas, your little friends might have a problem with having too much of these substances.
+A portion should not be more than 1 to 2 pea pods.
+This is because of the amount of sugar, phosphorus, calcium, and the peas’ acidity.
+If you feed them too many peas, your little friends might have a problem with having too many of these substances.

 Guinea pigs are a lot more complex than they seem at a first glance.
 They have their unique personalities and tastes as well.